-From Dogubayazit, minibuses drive to the border.
+TR -> IR: Very few Turkish buses go from Erzurum to Dogubeyazit.
+Check obilet.com or biletall.com.
+From Dogubeyazit bus station or flagged down from the road, minibuses drive to the border (5 lira).
 Once past immigration, taxis and minibuses await to take you to Bazargan and onwards to Maku and Tabriz.
 Money exchangers are available on both sides with similarly bad rates.

-Kapikoy – Razi: 1,5 by car from Van, roads are not in mint condition on either side.
+Kapikoy – Razi: 1,5 by car from Van, the road is now in mint condition on the Turkish side, a bit less so on the Iranian side.
 Most who cross at Kapikoy are driving their own vehicle.
 Minibuses run from Van to Kapikoy and from Kapikoy to Razi or even Khoy.
 On the Iran side, minibuses leave routinely for Razi and places onward.
 The cost for each stretch should be ~$10.
-Opening hours: 8 – 6pm (Turkish time).
+Opening hours: 9 – 17 (Turkish time).
 Come on time.

 Iran – Iraq border crossings

 The Iraqi government says they have 6 official border crossings with Iran, the Kurds have an additional 3 with international status so far with more planned.
 In theory all should be open, but due to political or security issues closures can occur at any time.
 We also have a forum topic on Iraq – Turkey crossing reports.

 Parviz Khan: Border crossing between Kermanshah and Sulaymaniyah/Baghdad.
 A bit slow, but no issues reported.
 Updates welcome in this forum thread.